 Ensuring fair policing

-Faculty, staff and students on the Twin Cities campus automatically receive emailed Crime Alerts and Public Safety Updates.
-Individuals who are not part of the University but would like to receive these emails may subscribe to updates.
+The U believes a well-informed community is an asset to public safety and therefore faculty, staff, and students on the Twin Cities campus automatically receive emailed Timely Warning and Public Safety Updates.
+Individuals who are not part of the University, but would like to receive these emails may subscribe to updates.

 The U collaborates with external partners, student government, and other campus leaders to spread awareness among students and the University community regarding safety resources.
 The University's safety efforts are brought together in a concerted and coordinated approach based on four E's: education, environment, enforcement and engagement.

 - The University puts a strong emphasis on safety communications to first-year students during Orientation and Welcome Week.
 Messages cover a broad range of topics including important information on how to stay safe at a large university in an urban area.